nicolasgrosfort/head-md-oracle-of-suits/process/concepts/2025-10-27-anachrony.md

 ## Pitch

-`Anachrony` is an interactive installation where a player repairs a `mythological break` by exploring different eras to recover misplaced playing cards symbols.
-Through [gesture-controlled](../gestures/README.md) instruments, the player restores harmony to the world of playing cards, until discovering that the chaos was caused by the `Joker`, caught in an identity crisis.
+`Anachrony` is a [gesture-based](../gestures/README.md) interactive game where players travel through different historical worlds to recover playing cards scattered across time.
+By using light, breath, and movement, they restore balance to a broken myth — until meeting the Joker, whose identity crisis caused the cards' dispersion.

 ### Keyword